joshwlambert/DAISIEmainland_ms/paper.md

 bibliography: paper.bib
 ---

+[RJCB: I feel the paper is too detailed in general.
+I suggest to show *what* the package does and explaining from there.
+I suggest to show these aspects, that I quote from the summary:]

+> (1) simulate the evolutionary history on islands, (2) visualise that history,
+> (3) calculate and plot summary metrics of the simulated data

+[RJCB: Feel free to disagree, you are boss here!]

 # Summary

  * [ ] RJCB: To quote JOSS guidelines: 'Begin your paper with a summary of the